-SoCalGas routinely performs various pipeline maintenance and safety tasks, including patrolling, inspecting, testing, repairing and replacing pipelines.
-Sometimes pipelines are replaced to meet expanding customer and/or gas system needs as well as to accommodate infrastructure improvement projects of cities, counties and state agencies.
+Sometimes natural gas pipelines need to be replaced to meet expanding customer and/or natural gas system needs as well as to accommodate infrastructure improvement projects of cities, counties and state agencies.

-A pipeline replacement project is generally a significant construction operation.
+A pipeline replacement project can be a significant construction operation.
 Typically, the new pipeline segment is installed adjacent to the existing pipeline, which allows the construction work to proceed without stopping the flow of natural gas through the original pipeline.
 Here's how it works:

 The natural gas remaining in the existing pipeline segment is safely vented and it is disconnected from the main pipeline.
 Next, the replacement section is connected to the main pipeline and it is safely brought into service.

-Whenever SoCalGas installs a replacement pipeline in a community, we make every effort to minimize and mitigate any impacts.
+Whenever SoCalGas® installs a replacement pipeline in a community, we make every effort to minimize and mitigate any impacts.
 If a pipe replacement is happening in your community, you may see trucks and equipment on the streets, excavation sites, temporary “No Parking” signs on streets, possible lane reductions or closures, detours and temporary delays on surface streets.

-The time needed to install a replacement pipeline may take several weeks and varies depending on a number of factors such as the length of the process for obtaining necessary permits, permissible working hours as determined by the local jurisdiction, traffic control issues, length of pipeline being replaced, location of the pipeline, ease of access to the pipeline, amount of excavation necessary to install the replacement pipeline, and even the weather.
+It may take several weeks to install a replacement pipeline, and the duration varies depending on a number of factors such as the length of the process for obtaining necessary permits, permissible working hours as determined by the local jurisdiction, traffic control issues, length of pipeline being replaced, location of the pipeline, ease of access to the pipeline, amount of excavation necessary to install the replacement pipeline and even the weather.